callielamb/startup/README.md

-# Echo Draw
+# In A Blink

 ## Elevator Pitch
-**Echo Draw** is a fast-paced, multiplayer drawing game that tests both creativity and memory.
+**In A Blink** is a fast-paced, multiplayer drawing game that tests both creativity and memory.
 Imagine catching a quick glimpse of an image, and then racing against the clock to recreate it from memory—competing with friends or other players online.
 After the drawing phase, everyone votes on the most accurate or creative rendition.
 It’s fun, competitive, and endlessly replayable, with randomized images keeping each round fresh.
-Echo Draw combines real-time interaction and playful competition, making it the perfect game for casual gamers and drawing enthusiasts alike!
+"In A Blink" combines real-time interaction and playful competition, making it the perfect game for casual gamers and drawing enthusiasts alike!

 ## Key Features
 - **Multiplayer Drawing Game**: Compete with 3 or more players in each game.